The Issue:

 Boundary

-The user interface allows a maximum of 100 items to be selected for bulk operations.
+maximum of 100 items to be selected for bulk operations.

 Based on a similar post here, I decided to take a deeper understanding and provide a more solid solution.
 I put the SharePoint list view under developer mode to inspect the js functionality and found the variables I was looking for: